probablyskela/periodic-queue-bot/README.md

 function.
 Minimum allowed periodicity is one (1) minute.**

 ## Hosting
 Fastest way to host the bot is to host it locally.
+Even though it's not the best way but it's the easiest.
 All you need is `docker` installed on your system.
 See: https://docs.docker.com/engine/install/

 Quickstart: